 What to Look for in a Band Saw

-There are two basic types of band saws: those that stand on the floor and those that sit atop a bench or table.
+There are three basic types of band saws: those that stand on the floor, those that sit atop a bench or table, and portable saws.

-Floor or freestanding band saws are large machines with an attached stand or cabinet.
+Floor or freestanding band saws are large machines with attached stands or cabinets.
 They take up considerable floor space, but have the power and the capacity to tackle larger, harder, and thicker materials.
 Still, the average DIYer doesn’t need this level of performance.

 Portable band saws are usually corded, but there are now cordless models that run off batteries as well.
-These band saws are useful for construction sites or other jobsites where you’ll be working in tight quarters, doing overhead work, or working with small materials.
+These band saws are useful for construction sites or other job sites where you’ll be working in tight quarters, doing overhead work, or working with small materials.
 These saws are mostly used to cut metal, especially pipe or rebar.

 There are two numbers that make up a band saw’s cutting capacity: throat and cutting depth.